Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed an obscure bug where the sync process could fail if a duplicate file was found but it was not fully discovered by Mezzmo and was missing information.
--  Added support for Music Video category type in Mezzmo and associated Kodi view settings.
+-  Added support for a Music Video Mezzmo category type and associated Kodi view settings.

 v1.1.2.4